DIY Divorce Kit

 If you have been married for a period longer than two (2) years, there is no requirement for you and your former spouse to attend any form of counselling.

 Journey Family Lawyers offer a free 10 minute chat over the telephone with one of our experienced lawyers.
 We also offer an Initial Consultation for the reduced rate of $143.00 (GST inclusive) which can cover both parenting and property and maintenance matters and let you know where you stand.

-If you are not confident in attending to your own divorce, Journey Family Lawyers can assist you and act on your behalf.
+Journey Family Lawyers will gladly can assist you and act on your behalf at a reasonable fee.